Disability Dongles

 Disability dongles inflict embodied harm.
 Disabled people are asked to wear devices that do not fit, learn interfaces that do not work, and endure demonstrations that treat their bodies as test platforms.
 A blind person handed a haptic navigation shoe must walk differently.
 A wheelchair user strapped into an exoskeleton must stand for an audience.
 The labor of wearing the device, learning it, evaluating it, returning it, and explaining why it failed falls on the disabled person's body.

 Disability dongles carry political consequences.
-Charlton's "Nothing About Us Without Us" established that exclusion from decision-making is itself a form of oppression.4 Costanza-Chock's Design Justice extended this analysis to design processes that extract community knowledge without sharing power.6 Disabled people are rarely consulted before the product is built.
+Charlton's "Nothing About Us Without Us" established that exclusion from decision-making is itself a form of oppression.11 Costanza-Chock's Design Justice extended this analysis to design processes that extract community knowledge without sharing power.6 Disabled people are rarely consulted before the product is built.
 When they are consulted, their role is to validate a decision they had no part in making.

 Disability dongles generate economic waste.
-The Howe Innovation Center documented that 23 glasses-based navigation startups raised $135 million while 15 companies using wrist-based alternatives raised $14.3 million.5 The FTC fined accessiBe $1 million for falsely claiming its AI widget made websites WCAG-compliant.9 Capital flows toward products that look innovative.
-When the product fails, the investment is gone and the access was never built.
+The Howe Innovation Center documented that 23 glasses-based navigation startups raised $135 million while 15 companies using wrist-based alternatives raised $14.3 million.5

 Disability dongles send social signals that disability is a problem, that technology is the answer, and that disabled people are recipients.
 These signals shape how nondisabled people understand disability, how institutions allocate resources, and how disabled people are positioned in public life.
-The dongle says: your problem is your body.

 Real-World Examples